AnteDujic/Fundamentals-of-Data-Analysis/README.md

 # FUNDAMENTALS OF DATA ANALYSIS | PROJECT | 2021/2022
 ### AUTHOR: ANTE DUJIC
+***

 This repository contains two Jupyter notebooks, done as a project for Fundamentals of Data Analysis module on GMIT, Ireland.
 It also contains this README file with an overview of the mentioned notebooks, requirements file with a list of necessary libraries to run this project and two folders, data and plots.

 ### HOW TO RUN THIS PROJECT?

-1. Clone the repository from the [GitHub](git@github.com:AnteDujic/Fundamentals-of-Data-Analysis.git)
+1. Clone the repository from the [GitHub](https://github.com/AnteDujic/Fundamentals-of-Data-Analysis.git)
 2. Download [Anaconda](https://docs.anaconda.com/anaconda/install/windows/)
 3. Download [cmder](https://cmder.net/)
 4. Run Jupyter Lab or Jupyter Notebook
+5. Open the wanted notebook in Jupyter

 The two notebooks in this repository are: